2024

 UK Marketing to Parents Consumer Report 2024

 Finances are the primary source of stress in family life.
 The pressure of managing the household budget has intensified in recent years due to rising costs across nearly all spending areas.
 Whilst inflation has fallen to, statistically, manageable figures, the financial and emotional hangover is lingering.
-In August 2024, 44% of parents with children aged 18 and under said the cost of living crisis wasn’t getting any better, and a further 51% said that it is getting better but is still a problem.
+In August 2024, almost half of parents with children aged 18 and under said the cost of living crisis wasn’t getting any better, and over half said that it is getting better but is still a problem.

 For households in weaker financial situations, managing finances is an even greater stressor.
 The impact of financial stress is extensive on families, including negatively affecting parent and child mental health and straining parental relationships.